datalayers-io/datalayers-with-grafana/README.md

 ## How to use

-1. Clone the code repository.
-Please make sure you have installed the `git`, and then running the following commands to start the demo:
+1. Clone the code repository:

   ```bash
   git clone https://github.com/datalayers-io/datalayers-with-grafana.git